Clachaig’s rich history

 Clachaig has been around for a very long time.
 That much we know.
 Anecdotal tales keeping popping up detailing the many associations with Clachaig over the years.
 So, we thought that it was about time we documented some of the detail.

-For starters, here’s what was happening at Clachaig 101 years ago.
+For starters, here’s what was happening at Clachaig over 100 years ago.

 Clachaig has long since claimed to be at the heart of Scottish mountaineering and here’s a little evidence to support that claim.
 If you can read the names you soon see that its a veritable who’s who of gentlemen climbers of a time gone by.
 Collie, Munro, Naismith, Slingsby, Glover… just some of the many names associated with the pioneering routes made in Glencoe.